 Believe me, our effective behavior management strategies can make a difference in keeping a child to learn at his/her best.
 Since not all students are alike in the classroom, we have to give that due consideration and not decide on the application of punishment acts to solve disruptions.
 This will just make the situation worse.

 With a set of behavior management strategies, we can stimulate learning.
-When students are yowling all over, punishment tactics will make them stop in the meantime but not instill in themselves the value of self-discipline and an orderly classroom.
+When students are yowling all over, punishment tactics will make them stop in the meantime, but don’t instill in themselves the value of self-discipline and an orderly classroom.
 The result of punishment is very conditional and fleeting.

 Our well-drafted classroom rules can help in managing student misbehavior.
 Moreover, when students are able to have a full grasp of everything in the classroom through your examples and explanations, they will be more stimulated to learn and thus avoid the display of inappropriate behavior.